I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Gabby waved her hand in the air, dismissing my question.
 “Whatever, it’s not important.
 Getting back to your original question, Abram might be smart, I don’t know.
 But he doesn’t know Lisa well enough to tell the difference between the two of you as long as you don’t go around telling physics jokes and asking him to deduce or expand on things.”

-I turned and continued walking towards the house.
+“Fine.”
+I turned and continued walking toward the house, wondering if Gabby would fly off the handle again if I asked about Lisa’s arrest.
+Not wanting to inspire another round of insults, I tried a different—but related– topic.
 “So, why Abram?
 Why did my parents choose Abram to keep an eye on Lisa?”

 “I think he has work in Miami.”
-The last time I spoke to Leo, he’d mentioned spending part of the summer in Miami, playing a few clubs.
+The last time I spoke to Leo, he’d mentioned spending part of the summer in south Florida, playing a few clubs.

 “Yeah, something like that.
 So, I guess your guardian lady was supposed to step in and watch the house.
 What’s her name?”

 “You mean Dr. Steward?
-She can’t, she’s in China.”
-The day after I’d turned eighteen, Dr. Steward had taken off to travel the world.
+She can’t, I think she’s in China.”
+I was nineteen now, but the day after I’d turned eighteen, Dr. Steward had taken off to travel the world.
 She’d been planning the trip for as long as I’d known her.

 “That’s right.
 So, until Dr. Steward comes back, your brother suggested Abram keep an eye on the house.
 I think he’s being paid to house-sit.
 So when your parents issued the ultimatum that Lisa had to go home and wait for their return, they asked Leo to ask Abram to keep an eye on her.”

 “Do they even know Abram?
 Why do they trust him?”
-I felt like I already knew the answers to these questions.
+I felt like I already knew my parents well enough to know the answers to these questions.
 But I also felt like they needed to be asked, just in case this would be the one time my parents surprised me.

 “I don’t know.”
 Gabby shrugged.
 “I guess they figure, if your brother trusts the guy . . .”